 If your jaw is aching in the mornings when you wake up, that’s a strong indicator that you may be experiencing a nighttime condition known as bruxism – more commonly referred to as teeth grinding.
 While bruxism is not a dental emergency in and of itself, the fallout from the condition being left untreated can be.
 Patients can experience chipped or fractured teeth, gum sensitivity and bleeding, and more.
-Instead of suffering through the condition, Smiles by Dr. Patel can assess and treat this condition during regular office hours.
+Instead of suffering through the condition, Dr. Patel Dentistry can assess and treat this condition during regular office hours.

 Have you noticed red, swollen, or bleeding gums?
 Although not a dental emergency, these conditions should be viewed as a sign that gum or periodontal disease is not far away.
 Even if your gums only bleed when you’re brushing or flossing, gums that bleed are never considered normal – or anything to be ignored.
 Instead, contact our office today for a comprehensive dental exam and treatment plan.